Bukov Vrh, Gorenja Vas–Poljane

 Bukov Vrh ([ˈbuːkɔu̯ ˈʋəɾx]; in older sources also Sveta Sobota, Sabatberg) is a dispersed settlement above Poljane nad Škofjo Loko in the Municipality of Gorenja Vas–Poljane in the Upper Carniola region of Slovenia.

+History

+In 1997, part of the settlement was split off as a separate settlement and named Bukov Vrh nad Visokim.

+Church

 The local church is dedicated to Our Lady of Sorrows, locally known as Holy Sabbath Church (sveta Sobota).
 It was originally a Gothic structure but was rebuilt and expanded in 1739.